huggingface/hub-docs/docs/hub/storage-limits.md

 Key points to understand:
 - Deleting only LFS pointers don't free space
-- Future checkouts of branches/tags containing deleted LFS files will fail (to avoid errors, add the following line to your `.gitconfig` file: `lfs.skipdownloaderrors=true`)
+- Future checkouts of branches/tags containing deleted LFS files with existing lfs pointers will fail (to avoid errors, add the following line to your `.gitconfig` file: `lfs.skipdownloaderrors=true`)

 To delete individual LFS files: